News

 Published on June 3, 2025

-Founded in 2021, Themis AI has assisted telecom companies with network planning and automation, helped oil and gas companies analyze seismic imagery using AI, and published research on reliable chatbots.
+Founded in 2021, Themis AI has already made significant strides, assisting telecom companies with network planning and automation, and helping oil and gas companies analyze seismic imagery using AI.
+The company's research on reliable chatbots further underscores its commitment to improving AI systems.

 Research and Development

-Themis AI's team also created an algorithm to detect and eliminate racial and gender bias in facial recognition systems by reweighting training data.
+Themis AI's research and development efforts are deeply rooted in years of studying model uncertainty.
+In 2018, Rus's lab received funding to study the reliability of machine learning for autonomous driving.
+The team also created an algorithm to detect and eliminate racial and gender bias in facial recognition systems by reweighting training data.

-Themis AI is also in talks with semiconductor companies to create AI solutions that function outside cloud environments, offering efficient edge computing without sacrificing quality.
+The company is also in talks with semiconductor firms to create AI solutions that function outside cloud environments, offering efficient edge computing without sacrificing quality.
 This approach allows edge devices to handle most tasks, forwarding uncertain outputs to a central server.

 Pharmaceutical companies can also leverage Capsa to refine AI models for identifying drug candidates and predicting clinical trial performance.
 Amini notes that Capsa can offer insights into whether predictions are supported by training data, potentially accelerating the identification of the strongest predictions.